compusolve-rsa/TestingGrounds/README.md

 ### TG 27.
 Fixed bug when 2 Guards chased each other and don't do anything after that.
 Now Guards ignore each other, patrolling route and chaising player.

 ### TG 28.
-Created a Gun class.
+Created a Gun C++ class.
 A Gun instance now created at begin play in hands of a player.
 In future I will use fire function of Gun in player hands.

+### TG 28.
+Now our player can fire projectile from gun in hands.
+Fire animations, sound, projectile physics also included.
+Gun has its own C++ class with functions.
+Class FirstPersonCharacter calls Fire function from Gun class.